jessedc/flask-images/README.md

 # Size Configuration

-The app will automatically resize the input image based on a fixed set of sizes read from a `size.json` file locaded in the root directory.
+The app will automatically resize the input image based on a fixed set of sizes read from a `size.json` file located in the root directory.

 ```json
 { "sizes": [